I am an Assistant Professor of Computer Science at Northeastern Khoury College. My lab studies the structure and

 Locating and Editing Factual Associations in GPT.
-Knowing differs from saying: uttering words by rote is different from knowledge, because knowledge of a fact generalizes across contexts.
 In this project, we show that factual knowledge within GPT also corresponds to a localized computation that can be directly edited.
 For example, we can make a small change to a small set of the weights of GPT-J to teach it the counterfactual "Eiffel Tower is located in the city of Rome."
 Rather than merely regurgitating the new sentance, it will generalize that specific counterfactual knowledge and apply it in very different linguistic contexts.
 To show that factual knowledge within a GPT model corresponds to a simple, localized, and directly editable computation, we introduce three new concepts.
 (1) We introduce Causal Tracing, a method to locate decisive information within a network by corrupting and restoring hidden neural states; traces reveal how information about a fact is retrieved by MLP layers in the network.
 (2) We show how to apply rank-one matrix edits (ROME) to change individual memories within an MLP module within a transformer.
 (3) And we show how to distinguish between generalized factual knowledge and rote regurgitation of a fact, using a new data set called CounterFact.
 K Meng* and D Bau*, A Andonian, Y Belinkov.
 Locating and Editing Factual Associations in GPT.
 To appear in Neurips 2022.